mythreyajl/SDCND-P4-AdvancedLaneFinding/README.md

 ![alt text][image4]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I filtered the image based on its x-gradient, y-gradient, gradient-magnitude, gradient-diretion and saturation channel.
 Following this, I applied morphological operations to 'close' and then 'open' the thus obtained image.
 The morphological operations helped in removing black holes in lane markings and the white specks elsewhere.
 I used the closed image in the rest of the algorithm.
-These are all captured in the function filter_image between line 95 and 144 and in the detect_lanes in lines 366-368.
+These are all captured in the function `filter_image` between line 95 and 144 and in the `detect_lanes_standalone` in lines 366-368.

 ![alt text][image3]
 ![alt text][image5]